Welcome to the Rugeley Model Boat Club,

 "lights, smoke & horn!"
 Click on our Member's Models on left side to view some.
 We also have a couple of

 medium-fast electric model boats sailed.

-WHEN DO WE SAIL?We sail nearly every Monday afternoon, often including Bank Holiday Mondays, and usually meet up with
+WHEN DO WE SAIL?We sail nearly every Monday afternoon, throughout the year, often including Bank Holiday Mondays, and usually meet up with

-our sandwiches and a flask about 1300, have a sit down and chat, then go on the water.
-We finish about 16.00 but we will often stay later
+our sandwiches and a flask about 1230, have a sit down and chat in the clubhouse, then go on the water.
+We finish about 15.30 but we will often stay later in

 HOW DO I JOIN?
 Make contact with us first, to arrange entry to the gated road, or try on a Monday, come along